 The clone feature at Kinsta copies your entire WordPress database, including all of your content and files.
 New access credentials, such as SFTP, SSH, and database username and passwords are automatically generated for the newly cloned site and can be accessed from the dashboard.

 Browse to Sites in your MyKinsta dashboard and click on “Add Site” at the top right.

 And that’s it!
 The cloning process typically takes anywhere from 10 to 20 minutes depending on how large your WordPress site and database are.
 It will then appear in the list of sites in your MyKinsta dashboard.
 Note: If you find the cloning process taking longer than an hour, please reach out to our support team.

 After Cloning Your WordPress Site

-If you didn’t input a custom domain during the cloning process, then it will get automatically be assigned a temporary URL so that you can access it, such as myclone.kinsta.com.
+If you didn’t input a custom domain during the cloning process, then it will get automatically be assigned a temporary URL so that you can access it, such as myclone.kinsta.cloud.
 If you have another domain you want to use, you can click into the “Domains” section and add it.

 - If you have any CDN plugins enabled or 3rd party plugins with hardcoded URLs, ensure that you update them to reflect the new site address.
 Otherwise content may appear broken, when in fact it is simply pointed to a wrong address.

 - Unlike staging sites, cloned WordPress sites are completely separate, meaning they do count against your total number of sites allowed by your plan and will be billed for bandwidth usage.
 This also means that the cloning feature is only available in Pro or higher plans (which allow for more than one site).

 - If you use social scheduling plugins such as CoSchedule or Social Networks Auto Poster, remember that they might start sharing out content from your cloned site.
 So ensure you update your address URLs or deactivate these plugins, otherwise, this could skew your analytics.